What is Efflorescence?

 Share This Post

 Often found on brick, concrete, stone, and other masonry, efflorescence is the powdery white substance you may find caked on some surfaces.
 While not hazardous on its own, efflorescence is an indicator of moisture issues that can eventually cause structural damage if left unaddressed.
-But what exactly is efflorescence, where does it come from, and how do you get rid of it?
-We’ll tackle all of that in this quick guide.

 How Does Efflorescence Form?